Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

 where we denote

 so that, in particular, $\Swe_0=1$.
-We now consider the process $\Swe$ as a reference portfolio for an EPS and thus also as the underlying process for related cross-currency call and put options.
-Of course, the process $\Swe$ does not necessarily represent a listed stock or a quoted market index, although in some situations options on $\Swe$ (or, equivalently, on its returns) could be available on OTC market.
-Therefore, as opposed to the previous section, we will now focus on pricing and hedging of EPSs on aggregated wealth within the framework of the cross-currency model.
-For any notional principal $\Np>0$ and weight $w \in [0,1]$, the {\it aggregated effective rate of return} $\Rwe$ on a cross-currency portfolio equals, and $t\in [0,T]$,
+We now consider the {\it basket process} $\Swe$ as a reference portfolio for an EPS and thus also as the underlying process for related cross-currency call and put options.
+For any notional principal $\Np>0$ and weight $w \in [0,1]$, the {\it effective rate of return} $\Rwe$ on a cross-currency portfolio equals, and $t\in [0,T]$,